wbrowar/craft-grid/README.md

 # Grid for Craft CMS 3.1+

-Content manage CSS Grid for matrix and other element-based fields.
+A field that lets you content manage CSS Grid in Craft CMS.

 ## Requirements